Posts

 Image

-SHOULD SOME ULTRA-PROCESSED FOODS BE TREATED AS ADDICTIVE SUBSTANCES?
-Researchers from the United States, Brazil, and Spain, including scientists with the Fralin Biomedical Research Institute at VTC, published an analysis in a special edition of the British Medical Journal with a timely and controversial recommendation: It's time for an international shift in the way we think about ultra-processed food.
+ULTRA-PROCESSED FOODS AND FOOD ADDICTION Researchers from the United States, Brazil, and Spain, including scientists with the Fralin Biomedical Research Institute at VTC, published an analysis in a special edition of the British Medical Journal with a timely and controversial recommendation: It's time for an international shift in the way we think about ultra-processed food.
 "There is converging and consistent support for the validity and clinical relevance of food addiction," said Ashley Gearhardt, the article's corresponding author and a psychology professor at the University of Michigan.
 "By acknowledging that certain types of processed foods have the properties of addictive substances, we may be able to help improve global health."
-While people can give up smoking, drinking, or gambling, they can't stop eating, said co-author Alexandra DiFeliceantonio, assistant professor at the Fralin Biomedical Research Instit...
+While people can give up smoking, drinking, or gambling, they can't stop eating, said co-author Alexandra DiFeliceantonio, assistant professor at the Fralin Biomedical Research Institute.
+The challenge, and the o...

 TYPE-2 DIABETES MAY SHORTEN LIFE EXPECTANCY BY UP TO 14 YEARS